 Athens Riviera - credits: Sven_Hansche/Shutterstock.com

-Here you can find the best beaches near Athens and how to get there, so you can have a guideline for the locals' preferences when it comes to swimming.
-Once you have your exotic cocktail in hand a beautiful tan on your body, you'll never doubt the versatility of Athens ever again!
+Once you have your exotic cocktail in hand and a beautiful tan on your body, you'll never doubt the versatility of Athens ever again!

 Travel to Athens with kids